-It is acknowledged that the local need for children's residential and supported accommodation within the borough is dynamic, and will change over time.
-However, the local planning authority will be guided by colleagues in Children's Services who will monitor the level of provision locally against the level of need that is emerging.
-If the Council reaches a point where the new provision does not meet the strategic needs of the authority, applications for planning permission are likely to be refused in accordance with the relevant local planning policy.
+It is acknowledged that the local need for vulnerable peoples' residential and supported accommodation within the borough is dynamic, and will change over time.
+However, the local planning authority will be guided by colleagues in Adult Social Services who will monitor the level of provision locally against the level of need that is emerging.
+If the Council reaches a point where the new provision does not meet the strategic needs of the authority or there is an overprovision, applications for planning permission are likely to be refused in accordance with the relevant local planning policy.
 As such, applicants are strongly recommended to contact the Council for pre-application advice prior to submitting a formal planning application.